baaivision/EVA/EVA-02/README.md

 - [x] [CLIP](../EVA-CLIP)

+## Best Practice
+If you would like to use / fine-tune EVA-02 in your project, please try a shorter schedule & smaller learning rate (compared with the baseline setting) first.

 ## BibTeX & Citation
 If you find our work helpful, please **star🌟** this repo and **cite📑** our paper.
 Thanks for your support!